WOA-Project/woadialer/README.md

 The UWP requires at least Windows 10 version 1809, build 17763, and ARM64 architecture, unless you compile the app for yourself since I only can provide ARM64 packages with VS2019.

 ## Building
 You'll need a reference to the Windows.ApplicationModel.Calls.CallsPhoneContract contract for the helper.
+You'll also need to restore the NuGet packages.

 This is the setup I used: